Simple Deferred Revenue

 D

-This is a driver that we would like to have evaluated for the entire time the model is forecasted so we choose to start at cutover date (Plan Start Date) through the Maximum time of the model - learn more about this in our Plans Management help article
+This is a driver that we would like to have evaluated for the entire time the model is forecasted so we choose to start at the Cutover date (Plan Start Date) through the Maximum time of the model - learn more about this in our Plans Management Help Article

 Step 3:

-Now that we have all the financial model depencies created lets enter in amounts to the custom line and trace the amounts through plans and reports; lets start with entering in values for the custom lines for the new billings which will result in a deferred revenue balance as well as the recognized revenue that will decrease the liability and also flow through the income statement as revenue.
+Now that we have all the financial model dependencies created let's enter in amounts to the custom line and trace the amounts through plans and reports; let's start with entering in values for the custom lines for the new billings which will result in a deferred revenue balance as well as the recognized revenue that will decrease the liability and also flow through the income statement as revenue.

-A - This is the row in the table that is the account "Deferred Revenue" which is what was selected as the Output when the drivers were created.
-Note that the balance in the row for the forecasted months is additive of all the rows beneath it; in other words - Jirav is giving you all the detail of the increase and decrease to the account that is rolling up into the balance.
+Balance Sheet Driver Output - This is the row in the table that is the account "Deferred Revenue" which is what was selected as the Output when the Drivers were created.
+Note that the balance in the row for the forecasted months is additive of all the rows beneath it; in other words - Jirav is giving you all the details of the increase and decrease to the account that is rolling up into the balance.

-B & C - These are the drivers we created to increase the liability for billings and decrease the liability for recognized revenue.
-Note you can also edit the driver from the table by double clicking in the row.
+Balance Sheet Driver Increase & Decrease - These are the drivers we created to increase the Liability for Billings and decrease the Liability for Recognized Revenue.
+Note you can also review the Balance Sheet formula by clicking once on the Driver row or edit by double-clicking on the row.

-Go to and navigate to a balance sheet report.
+Go to Reports and navigate to a Balance Sheet report.

-The last area to look at is the revenue that is recognized and that is much more straightforward - the revenue has been booked directly as part of step 3 and can be seen in the report below:
+The last area to look at is the Revenue that is recognized and that is much more straightforward - the revenue has been booked directly and can be seen in the report below: